Everipedia Price Hits $0.0045 (IQ)

-Everipedia (IQ) traded up 1.4% against the dollar during the 1 day period ending at 17:00 PM ET on September 7th.
-In the last week, Everipedia has traded down 9.1% against the dollar.
-One Everipedia token can now be bought for $0.0045 or 0.00000008 BTC on exchanges.
-Everipedia has a market capitalization of $58.76 million and approximately $1.29 million worth of Everipedia was traded on exchanges in the last 24 hours.
+Everipedia (IQ) traded up 0.1% against the dollar during the 1-day period ending at 16:00 PM ET on September 8th.
+Everipedia has a market capitalization of $58.83 million and approximately $1.04 million worth of Everipedia was traded on exchanges in the last 24 hours.
+One Everipedia token can currently be purchased for $0.0045 or 0.00000008 BTC on cryptocurrency exchanges.
+During the last week, Everipedia has traded 7.6% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.